PA-RISC Buses

 glueless

-multi-processing (no support chips needed) - 768 MB/s sustainable throughput, peak 960 MB/s at 120 MHz
+multi-processing with no support chips needed - 768 MB/s sustainable throughput, peak 960 MB/s at 120 MHz

-- Runway+/Runway DDR: On PA-8500, PA-8600 and PA-8700, the bus operates in DDR (double data rate) mode, resulting in a peak bandwidth of about 2.0 GB/s (Runway+ or Runway DDR) with 125 MHz
+- Runway+/Runway DDR: On PA-8500, PA-8600 and PA-8700, the bus operates in DDR double data rate, peak datarate 2.0 GB/s

 and backends

-Runway+/Runway DDR CPU attachments
+Runway+ DDR CPU attachments

-The PA-8500, PA-8600, PA-8700 processors use an advanced version of the Runway system bus with increased data rate and utilized different I/O and memory controllers, with most using the Astro chipset (IOMMU) and few servers the sophisticated Stretch and Cell chipsets.
+PA-RISC 64-bit processors PA-8500, PA-8600, PA-8700 use a Runway bus with increased data rate and different I/O and memory controllers, often Astro chipset.

 - Astro is the main memory and I/O controller which attaches to Runway

-- Attaches to Runway+/Runway DDR with 64-bit at maximum of 125 MHz (with in this case 2.0 GB/s peak data rate)
+- Attaches to Runway+/Runway DDR with 64-bit at 125 MHz with 2.0 GB/s

 - PCI, the main I/O buses, attach to the multiple Elroy bridges